minlanyu/cs145-site/infra.md

 We run all our programs in a virtual machine.
 The VM has the P4 and Mininet environment already set up for you.
 For project2 and project4 which do not use P4 or Mininet, we *still recommend* you do these projects using this VM.

 - **Download the virtual machine we prepared**.
+  - For MacOS (x86), Linux and Windows users, the virtual machine files for VMWare can be downloaded at [VMWare VM](https://drive.google.com/file/d/1ty0b8_T0fwTqsS6BFuL8BanyBnwdo6-z/view?usp=sharing).
-The virtual machine files for VMWare and UTM can be downloaded at [VMWare VM](https://drive.google.com/file/d/1ty0b8_T0fwTqsS6BFuL8BanyBnwdo6-z/view?usp=sharing) and [UTM VM](https://drive.google.com/file/d/1V4n9jpY9PeCH9dGljyGbKQP8Iy-0FZZL/view?usp=share_link).
+  - For M-series Mac users, the virtual machine files for UTM can be downloaded at [UTM VM](https://drive.google.com/file/d/1V4n9jpY9PeCH9dGljyGbKQP8Iy-0FZZL/view?usp=share_link).

 - **Install the VM.** Directly use your virtual machine software to open the VM file downloaded.
 The username and the password of this VM are both **p4**.
   *Note*: The VM file is large.
 It could consume about 40G disk size in your laptop.
 Please reserve enough space in your disk before installing the VM.